 I've considered renaming this blog "Reana Louise talks about the weather," but to be honest that sounds boring.
 Maybe my weather talk is boring, but in trying to live sustainably I obsess about the season.
 You may know Brisbane's current situation 'oh-my-fucking-god-am-i-swimming-through-lava?' as its less descriptive name: 'a heat wave.'

 Heat is fine.
 Heat is dandy.
 But there's something real awkward about being at the farmer's market and maintaining direct eye-contact with a lovely old chap who you're buying a fig off while you're really, very conscious of the fact you have beads of sweat hitting your knicker line.
 Does he know?
 Oh god, does he have beads of sweat reaching the top of his knickers?
 Do farmers have knickers?
 Should I break eye contact, or would that make it more awkward?
 How the hell can the back of my knee produce so much sweat?

 All useless whinging aside (why do I let you guys see this side of me?!), the farmer's market (I usually go here) is the place to be for local, fresh, delicious food and ingredients.
-One of Oliver and my favourite post-market meals is smoked salmon pasta with zucchini and lemon salad.
+One my favourite post-market meals is smoked salmon pasta with zucchini and lemon salad.
 Fresh.
 Simple.
 Good with wine.
 Minimal preparation.
 Farmer's knickers not included.

 Smoked salmon pasta with zucchini & lemon salad - Serves 2

 1 zucchini (use 2 if small)